WilliamVenner/gmsv_reqwest/README.md

 The module uses the [`reqwest`](https://docs.rs/reqwest/*/reqwest/) crate for dispatching HTTP requests, [`tokio`](https://tokio.rs/) crate for async/thread scheduling runtime and the [`rustls`](https://github.com/ctz/rustls) crate for SSL/TLS.

-This module was written in Rust and serves as a decent example on how to write a Garry's Mod binary module in Rust.
-(Thank you [Willox](https://github.com/willox) for the base!)
+This module was written in Rust and serves as a decent example on how to write a Garry's Mod binary module in Rust, using the [`gmod`](https://github.com/WilliamVenner/gmod-rs) crate.

 ## Installation